Msuhail19/FinalProjectMelanoma/README.md

 # FinalProjectMelanoma
 Final Application Melanoma Detection
-This android mobile application was created to host a deep learning model for detecting skin lesions.
+This android mobile application was created to host a deep learning model for detecting and classifying melanoma skin lesions.
 This deep learning mdoel is created in a seperate repository.